Mils Muliaina: Super Rugby and the All Blacks

 Muliaina joined the Auckland Blues in 2001 and was a part of the Super 12 title-winning team for the Blues in 2003.
 Muliaina's test debut for the All Blacks was against England on 14 June 2003 at the Westpac Stadium in Wellington.
 He was subsequently part of the All Black squad at the 2003 Rugby World Cup.
 In 2004, he was the only player to be selected for every test played by the All Blacks.
 Muliaina has also played in 11 tournaments for the sevens team, including winning a Commonwealth Games gold medal in 2002 in Manchester.
 Though he has expressed a preference for playing as an outside centre, Muliaina generally plays at fullback.
 In 2006 he joined the Chiefs, with whom he brought up his 100th Super Rugby cap in 2011.

 On 9 October 2011 during the 2011 Rugby World Cup, Muliaina played his 100th game for the All Blacks after starting at fullback against Argentina.
 During the game, Muliaina was forced from the field at half-time, having injured his shoulder.
 This was later revealed to have been fractured, meaning he was dropped from the New Zealand World Cup squad.
 Muliaina retired from the All Blacks squad the following day on 10 October 2011 after achieving his 100th Test cap and returned on 23 October 2011 to claim his gold medal after the All Blacks won the 2011 Rugby World Cup final.

 Europe

 As of 4 May 2014, Mils had signed a one-year contract for Irish provincial region Connacht in the Pro12.
 On 21 November 2014, Muliaina made his Connacht debut in a 43–3 win over Italian side Zebre at the Sportgrounds.

 In July 2015, Muliaina was charged with sexual assault following an incident with a woman in a Cardiff night club.
 The charge was dropped in October 2015 on evidential grounds.

 United States

 It was announced in March 2016 that Muliaina would play the upcoming season in the United States in the newly formed PRO Rugby competition.
 He joined the San Francisco Rush midway through the inaugural 2016 season.

+Personal

+Mils' nephews, Mika is Highlanders and Baby Blacks.